 Green tea gets the vote for many of its health properties and one of them is to help inflammation which effects skin.
 It contains a number of antioxidants including one called EGCG (well, probably something longer and more complicated but abbreviations are good).
 This reduces the redness in skin.

-Selenium is another antioxidant that pairs up with vitamin C and E to give the immune system a kick into fear.
+Selenium is another antioxidant that pairs up with vitamin C and E to give the immune system a kick into gear.
 It has also shown to help fight against skin cancer as well as combating damage from the sun and age spots.
 Brazil nuts are a great source of this as well as containing vitamin E. Alternatives include fish, eggs, broccoli and tomatoes.

 While fats have long been said to be the cause of all known problems, the body does need an amount of them and both mono and polyunsaturated fats help to keep the skin moisturised and supple.
 These fats also bring vitamin E with them.